 A bride was usually chosen by the bridegroom's father.

-Has God not chosen the poor of this world to be rich in faith and heirs of the kingdom which He promised to those who love Him?
+Listen, my beloved brothers, has not God chosen the poor of this world, rich in faith and heirs of the kingdom which he has promised to them that love him?

 James 2:5